bloch-labs/bloch/paper.md

 # Acknowledgements

-I thank the Bloch community for issue reports, early design feedback, and preview testing, as well as the maintainers of the upstream projects cited in this paper whose work makes Bloch interoperability possible.
+I thank the Bloch open source community for issue reports, early design feedback, and preview testing, as well as the maintainers of the upstream projects cited in this paper whose work makes Bloch interoperability possible.